manorrock/toyger/README.md

   mvn clean install
 ```

 To build the Docker image for the admin go to the `admin` directory.
-And the use the command below:
+And the use
+the command below:

 ```bash
   docker build -t manorrock/toyger-admin:latest -f Dockerfile .
 ```

 To build the Docker image for the registry go to the `registry` folder.
+And then
-And then execute the command line below:
+execute the command line below:

 ```bash
   docker build -t manorrock/toyger:latest -f Dockerfile .
 ```

-## Where are your Docker images?

-Unfortunately because Docker Inc has decided to no longer support the Free Team
- plan we can only make the Dockerfiles available on our GitHub repository for
-you to build the Docker images on your own.